Love the Olive Garden’s Zuppa Toscana? It’s so easy to make it at home. This creamy sausage, bacon, potato, and kale soup is total comfort food!

 - Bring mixture to a boil and then reduce to medium-low heat to simmer.

-- Cook for 10-15 minutes or until potatoes and onions are softened.
+Cook for 10-15 minutes or until potatoes and onions are tender.

-- Add cream and salt and pepper and cook for a further 10 minutes or until kale is softened.
+Add kale, cream, and salt and pepper and cook for a further 5-10 minutes or until the kale is soft and wilted.

 - If you're worried about calories, you could probably use fewer sausages than I do without changing the taste of the soup too much.
-Conversely, I go all out with this soup and sometimes add more than a cup of cream to it.
+You can drain some of the fat too if you wish.
+I keep it in for flavor!

 - Adapted from one of the many copycat Zuppa Toscana recipes out there.
 I can't remember which one (I did try to find it) - I memorized it and adapted it quite a while ago.